-On August 20, 2021, the SCNPC promulgated the Personal Information Protection Law, which integrates the scattered rules with respect to personal information rights and privacy protection and took effect on November 1, 2021.
+On August 20, 2021, the Standing Committee of the National People's Congress promulgated the Personal Information Protection Law, which integrates the scattered rules with respect to personal information rights and privacy protection.
 Our mobile apps and websites only collect basic user personal information that is necessary to provide the corresponding services.
 We do not collect any sensitive personal information or other excessive personal information that is not related to the corresponding services.
 We update our privacy policies from time to time to meet the latest regulatory requirements of the CAC and other authorities and adopt technical measures to protect data and ensure cybersecurity in a systematic way.
 Nonetheless, the Personal Information Protection Law raises the protection requirements for processing personal information, and many specific requirements of the Personal Information Protection Law remain to be clarified by the CAC, other regulatory authorities, and courts in practice.
 We may be required to make further adjustments to our business practices to comply with the personal information protection laws and regulations.
-See "Item 4.
-Information on the Company-B. Business Overview-Regulation."

-The PRC Cybersecurity Law, the Data Security Law, the Personal Information Protection Law and Civil Code are relatively new and subject to interpretation by the regulators.
-Although we only gain access to user information that is necessary for, and relevant to, the services provided, the data we obtain and use may include information that is deemed as "personal information", "network data" or "important data" under the PRC Cybersecurity Law, the Civil Code and related data privacy and protection laws and regulations.
-As such, we have adopted a series of measures to ensure that we comply with relevant laws and regulations in the collection, use, disclosure, sharing, storage, and security of user information and other data.
-The Data Security Law also stipulates that the relevant authorities will formulate the catalogues for important data and strengthen the protection of important data, and state core data, i.e. data having a bearing on national security, the lifelines of national economy, people's key livelihood and major public interests, shall be subject to stricter management system.
+The PRC Cybersecurity Law, the PRC Data Security Law, the Personal Information Protection Law and the Civil Code are relatively new and subject to interpretation by the regulators.
+Although we only gain access to user information that is necessary for, and relevant to, the services provided, the data we obtain and use may include information that is deemed as "personal information," "network data" or "important data" under the PRC Cybersecurity Law, the Civil Code and related data privacy and protection laws and regulations.
+As such, we have adopted a series of measures to ensure that we comply with the laws and regulations in the collection, use, disclosure, sharing, storage, and security of user information and other data.
+The PRC Data Security Law also stipulates that the authorities will formulate the catalogues for important data and strengthen the protection of important data, and state core data, i.e., data having a bearing on national security, the lifelines of national economy, people's key livelihood and major public interests, shall be subject to stricter management system.
 The exact scopes of important data and state core data remain unclear and may be subject to further interpretation.
 If any data that we are in possession of constitutes important data or state core data, we may be required to adopt stricter measures for protection and management of such data.